pexpalacios/Webserver/README.md

 #### TL;DR

-To run this Webserv, you will need to set a .conf file following NGINX grammar with a minimum of a server block that can hold multiple locations blocks and can stablish CGI support.
+To run this Webserv you will need to set a .conf file following NGINX grammar with a minimum of a server block, which can hold multiple locations blocks and can run external scripts via CGI.

 ```
 server {